FCC Computer Inquiries: Background

-In the 1960s, The Federal Communications Commission ("FCC" or "Commission") awoke to the reality of powerful computers running communications networks, and communications networks over which humans interacted with really powerful computers.
+In the 1960s, the Federal Communications Commission (FCC) awoke to the reality of powerful computers running communications networks, and communications networks over which humans interacted with really powerful computers.
 In 1966, the FCC was interested in the difference between computers that facilitate communications and computers with which people communicate.
-The Commission had to make a decision on whether both of these types of computers should be regulated as a basic phone service.
-"The task before the Commission was the nature and extent of the regulatory jurisdiction to be applied to data processing services; and whether, under what circumstances, and subject to what conditions or safeguards, common carriers should be permitted to engage in data processing."
-To answer these questions, the Commission launched the first Computer Inquiry.
+The FCC had to make a decision on whether both of these types of computers should be regulated as a basic phone service.
+"The task before the FCC was the nature and extent of the regulatory jurisdiction to be applied to data processing services; and whether, under what circumstances, and subject to what conditions or safeguards, common carriers should be permitted to engage in data processing."
+To answer these questions, the FCC launched the first Computer Inquiry.

 Computer I

 In the 1960s the FCC faced a problem with existing regulated communication networks, such as AT&T who offered basic communication service.
-Companies such as AT&T had found a way to add computers to the ends of these existing networks by layering protocols on top of the network to achieve data processing.
-These enhancements if left unregulated threatened growth of these services.
+Companies such as AT&T found a way to add computers to the ends of these existing networks by layering protocols on top of the network to achieve data processing.
+These enhancements, if left unregulated, threatened the growth of these services.
 In 1970, the FCC made its first attempt at dividing the computer world into two categories: computers that ran communication networks and computers at the end of telephone lines that people interacted.
 "The division was technological, focused on computer processing, attempting to divide the difference between circuit or message switching and data processing."
-This division by the Commission were either called "pure communications" or "pure data processing."
+This division by the Commission was either called "pure communications" or "pure data processing."

-Pure Communications/Pure Data Processing/Hybrid cases
+Pure Communications / Pure Data Processing/Hybrid cases

-If a message is sent from one location to another and it does not change, the FCC defined it as Pure Communication.
-On the other hand, if a changes or processing happen at the end of phone line the FCC defined it as Pure Data Processing.
-In pure data processing the computer processes the information and determines if it is a circuit or message-switching.
-Also, in pure data processing the computer processes the information by using storing, retrieving, sorting, merging or calculating data functions based on how the computer is programmed.
-Some computer processing, however, use both pure communication and pure data processing.
+If a message is sent from one location to another and it does not change, the FCC defined it as pure communication.
+On the other hand, if changes or processing happen at the end of the phone line, the FCC defined it as pure data processing.
+In pure data processing, the computer processes the information and determines if it is a circuit or message-switching.
+Also, in pure data processing, the computer processes the information by using storing, retrieving, sorting, merging or calculating data functions based on how the computer is programmed.
+Some computer processing, however, uses both pure communication and pure data processing.
 The FCC was not too sure how to handle these situations and created a third category known as hybrids.
-Hybrid cases were considered a gray area and the FCC planned to resolve these gray services on case-by-case basis.
+Hybrid cases were considered a gray area, and the FCC planned to resolve these gray services on a case-by-case basis.
 The FCC determined if there is more communications, then it was communications; if it was more data processing, then it was data processing.
-Hybrid cases became Computer Inquires I's undoing as it did not clearly define pure and data communications.
+Hybrid cases became the undoing of Computer I, as it did not clearly define pure and data communications.